 There may be circumstances where students and families request accommodation for religious beliefs in curriculum areas including the Arts and Physical Education.
 Accommodations may include different instruction and assessment opportunities, or full withdrawal.
-If you are interested in discussing an accommodation based upon your religious beliefs, speak with your child's teacher and school principal or complete the Faith Requests for Curriculum Accommodations Form available through the school.
+If you are interested in discussing an accommodation based upon your religious beliefs, speak with your child's teacher and school principal or complete the Faith Requests for Curriculum Accommodations Form available through the school and in the start-up forms.
 By providing a range of accommodations, we are building a sense of community and belonging for all students.
-For more information, see Board Procedure on Equity and Inclusivity: Religious Accommodation.
+For more information, see Board Procedure on Equity and Inclusivity: Religious

+Accommodation.